ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 >
 > VOSTOK by Łukasz Drobnik

-Note that even though the phrase “stream after stream after stream” has seven syllables as it should, the stress falls on its last syllable rather than penultimate one.
+Note that even though the phrase “stream after stream after stream” has the required seven syllables, the stress falls on its last syllable rather than penultimate one.

 ## Was it all worth it?